Nothing can do as much for your promotional efforts as having your own website.

 You might have heard that it’s better to go with a premium theme.
 Most of them are not that expensive and they have the huge advantage that they offer support to help you out with any questions or problems.
 Free themes don’t do that.
 Premium themes also generally look better.

 Personally, I always start with a free theme and end up switching later.
 It’s not too hard to switch, but there can be some problems with all of your content still looking the way you want it to after a switch.
 I’d say, if you have the money, go ahead and get a premium theme from the beginning.
 If not, you’ll be fine with a free theme.

-To make your life much easier, just get one of their ready-made themes.
+To make your life much easier, I recommend just getting one of their ready-made themes, too.
 Unfortunately, they only have 40 or so at the moment.
 If you see one you like, great!
-If not, try Elegant Themes or Themeforest.
-Both have a much larger selection of great themes and they are not expensive.
-You should be able to find something there.

 I prefer Studiopress because of how customizable the Genesis framework is.
 I also like their excellent support system, but you’ll get great support from the other two providers as well.

 Step 5: Create Your First Page

 Now that you’ve chosen the look of your website, it’s time to get the first page set up.
 First, hover your mouse over ‘Settings’ in the left-hand menu and select ‘General Settings.’
 You will come to this screen:

 See what it says under ‘Site Title’ and ‘Tagline.’
 This might already be good, but if not, fill in the name of your site and your tagline.
 When done, scroll to the bottom of the page and click on ‘Save Changes.’